tarantool/doc/doc/reference/internals/iproto/replication.rst

 The heartbeat message's IPROTO_REQUEST_TYPE is ``0``.

 Below are details on individual replication requests.
-For synchronous replication requests, see :ref:`below <internals-iproto-replication-synchronous>`.
+For synchronous replication requests, see :ref:`<internals-iproto-replication-synchronous>`.

 ..  _box_protocol-heartbeat: